 Getting Academic Credit

-Students will enroll directly into UNI classes taught by the program course leader.
+Students will be enrolled directly into UNI classes by the Study Abroad Center.
+These classes are taught by the program course leader.
 The Study Abroad Center will instruct participants about details.
 Normally, there will be 4-8 mandatory academic meetings the semester prior to departure -- and often you will complete work, such as a reflection essay, to be submitted after your return.
 Remember to direct questions regarding readings and/or homework for the course to your course leader.

 How do I get foreign courses approved?